ServerMod/SCPDiscord/README.md

 * default - The event is sent to the default Discord channel designated designated in the Bot's config.
 * `<channel-id>` - The event is sent to this channel, get the channel ID by turning on developer mode in Discord and right click on the channel.

+You can find descriptions for each event here: https://github.com/Grover-c13/Smod2/tree/master/Smod2/Smod2/EventSystem/EventHandlers

+All events are listed inside of those files.

 It is recommended to keep the following events off as they trigger regularly and will spam your discord channels:

 ```